-The Group has maintained three offices of which two of them are located in Hong Kong with an area of approximately 486 square meters in total and one of them is located in Singapore with an area of approximately 149 square meters during the year under review, and electricity from which are purchased from The Hongkong Electric Co., Ltd in Hong Kong and Tuas Power Supply Pte.
+During the year under review, the Group has maintained two offices of which one of them is located in Hong Kong with an area of approximately 256 square meters and the other was located in Singapore with an area of approximately 149 square meters.
+The lease agreement of the Singapore office was surrendered on 30 November 2023.
+Electricity are purchased from The Hongkong Electric Co., Ltd in Hong Kong and Tuas Power Supply Pte.
 Limited in Singapore respectively.
 Hence, there is no potential risk for power supply shortage.
 Payment for water usage has been included in the management fee to the landlord, thus related consumption data cannot be obtained.
 Meanwhile, the Group did not have problems on shortage of water supply.
-During the year, the total electricity consumption was approximately 13,978kWh and 910kWh in Hong Kong and Singapore respectively, and the energy consumption intensity was approximately 28.8kWh/m2 and 6.1kWh/m2 in Hong Kong and Singapore respectively, based on the office area, generating approximately 9,924kg CO2e GHG emissions in Hong Kong and 646kg CO2e GHG emissions in Singapore.
+During the year, the total electricity consumption was approximately 8,443kWh and 2,086kWh in Hong Kong and Singapore respectively, and the energy consumption intensity was approximately 22.4kWh/m2 and 14.0kWh/m2 in Hong Kong and Singapore respectively, based on the office area, generating approximately 5,741kg CO2e GHG emissions in Hong Kong and 1,418kg CO2e GHG emissions in Singapore.